What is Takepayments?

 Contract

 There’s no cancellation fee if you cancel at least 30 days (Easy Deal) or 60 days (annual plans) before the end of the contract.
-If you don’t give the required notice, it will auto-renew so an early cancellation does apply for the renewed contract.
 An early exit fee is equivalent to buying out the remaining contract.

 Other fees